Buenos Aires & Uruguay in 9 Days

 • Optional excursions detailed in the itinerary

-Reception and transfer from Ezeiza International Airport to the hotel.
+Reception at Ezeiza International Airport and transfer to the hotel.

-Day 2 - Classic City Tour of Buenos Aires & Navigation in the Delta del Río Paraná
+Day 2 - Classic City Tour of Buenos Aires & Navigation on the Tigre Delta

 Breakfast in the hotel.
 We are taken to the maritime port of Buenos Aires to catch a ferry-bus to the capital city of Uruguay, Montevideo, through Colonia.
 It is the headquarters of the South American economic grouping of the Mercosur and of the ALADI.
 With its nearly 2 million people it accounts for nearly 60% of the total population of Uruguay.
 It is considered one of the most secure capitals of the world and for that reason, together with the climate and beaches, it has a better quality of life.
 At the end of the 18th century was the first dwelling census and planification of the city and they named it San Felipe and Santiago de Montevideo.